Sphere10/PascalFramework-deprected/README.md

 # 🚨 Repository Relocation Notice

-This repository has been **deprecated** and moved.
+This repository has **moved**.
 Please use the new official location for the latest updates, issues, and releases.

 ### 📍 New Repository